zeeshankhan-tech/zeeshankhan-tech/README.md

 ---

 🔭 **I'm currently working on:**
-- Building and scaling a modular monolith fintech platform
+- Building and scaling a microservices fintech platform
 - Designing high-performance APIs for payments, wallet management, and financial reporting
 - Implementing event-driven architectures and real-time data pipelines